lewisdevelop/TextGameEngine/README.md

 ## Functions

-`prompt(options, topDialog, bottomPrompt, functionsList, arguements)`: Currently, it outputs the number the user entered.
+`prompt(options, topDialog, bottomPrompt, functionsList, arguements)`: Currently, it outputs a function you need to predefine in your code, it must have an arguement called `round`

 ## TODO
 - [ ] Graphics Intergration